 Understanding the concept of attributes is fundamental in Database Management Systems (DBMS).
 Attributes are characteristics or properties that define and describe entities within a database.
 Each attribute holds specific data values for an instance of an entity, much like fields or columns in a table that represent various data points for records or rows.
 In this comprehensive guide, we will delve into what attributes are, explore various types of attributes, and provide examples to elucidate their significance in DBMS.

-What are Attributes in DBMS?
+What Are Attributes in DBMS?

 In a DBMS, an entity is any object or thing distinguishable from other objects.
 Entities can be real-world objects like people, places, or events or abstract concepts like projects or transactions.
 Attributes are the properties that provide more details about an entity.
 For example, in a database for managing employee information, an entity might be an employee, and the attributes could include the employee's ID, name, date of birth, address, and salary.